beauhodes/beauhodes.github.io/_posts/2021-06-23-flashloans.md

 contract flashLoanContract is FlashLoanReceiverBase {
   using SafeMath for uint256;

-  //Upon contract deployment, we specify which Aave lending pool to use for the loan constructor(ILendingPoolAddressesProvider _addressProvider) FlashLoanReceiverBase(_addressProvider) public {}
+  //Upon contract deployment, we specify which Aave lending pool to use for the loan with the _addressProvider parameter constructor(ILendingPoolAddressesProvider _addressProvider) FlashLoanReceiverBase(_addressProvider) public {}

-  //called after we have received the loan function executeOperation(
+  //Called after we have received the loan function executeOperation(
       address[] calldata assets,
       uint256[] calldata amounts,